View all categories

 • Control cold and allergy symptoms.
 A decongestant or cough suppressant might be in order from time to time.

-Are There Pelvic Floor Exercises Women Can Do?
+Menopause Pelvic Floor Exercises

 Voila!
 You have just done kegel exercises, designed to tone and strengthen the pelvic floor muscles and help to control urine leakage.

 Do these regularly, at anytime and anywhere for maximum benefit.
 Some women choose to use light vaginal weights to up their pelvic floor strength.
 Believe it or not, there’s even an app for that.
-Devices such as the KegelSmart or Elvie Trainer use bluetooth, biofeedback and smart technology to optimize kegel exercise progress and benefits.
+Devices such as the KegelSmart or Elvie Trainer use Bluetooth, biofeedback and smart technology to optimize kegel exercise progress and benefits.

 Ready…set…squeeze!
 Your bladder and pelvic floor will thank you!